miguel-moukimou/py-webshop/readme.md

         8. As logged in user, I want to be able to click on a product on the webshop to get more details about it
         9. As logged in user, I want to be able to add products to my shopping cart
         10. As logged in user, I want to be able to visit my shopping cart to see the list of products I have selected
+        11. As logged in user, I want to be able to view my profile page and to edit it